Pedigree Dog Food in pouches receives the Advisor’s lowest-tier rating of 1.5 stars.

 However, since there’s no mention of a specific animal in the name of this particular ingredient, this item could be sourced from any species.
 And that fact can make it difficult to isolate the cause of a dog’s food-based allergy.

-For this reason, we do not consider generic animal plasma a quality ingredient.
+For this reason, we do not consider generic animal plasma to be a quality addition.

 The sixth ingredient is wheat gluten.
 Gluten is the rubbery residue remaining once wheat has had most of its starchy carbohydrate washed out of it.